canonical/sphinx-docs-guide/tutorial/set-up-automatic-testing.rst

     2025-02-04 16:17:10 Aborted tasks: 0

 Another sign of a successful test is whether the Multipass VM was deleted as expected.
-We can check by running ``multipass list``, and if the spread test was successful (and you have no other Multipass VMs created at the time), the terminal should respond with the following:
+We can check by running ``multipass list``, and if the Spread test was successful (and you have no other Multipass VMs created at the time), the terminal should respond with the following: